Quality and standards

 Mosa tiles exceed the ANSI A137.1 standard for both ceramic wall tiles and porcelain floor tiles.
 Thanks to their low moisture absorption, our Ultragres floor tiles bear the Certified Porcelain Tile hallmark from the Porcelain Tile Certification Agency (PTCA) and were tested in accordance with ASTM C373 with a moisture absorption rate of 0.5% or less.
 The anti-slip properties of our tiles were tested by TCNA in accordance with ANSI A137.1, Section 9.6.1 and were deemed suitable for all applications that are expected to meet specific slip-resistance requirements.

-European building regulations: additional approvals by country
+Additional approvals by country

 Mosa Ultragres floor tiles are NL-BSB certified (Building Materials Decree) according to assessment guideline BRL52230 (certificate number IKB1578) This means, among other things, that Mosa Ultragres tiles comply with all the environmental specifications of the Dutch Soil Quality Decree and are also suitable for outdoor use, including on façades.